I wasn’t always like this.

 I want you to go.

-You haven’t lived here in a long time and neither of us are the same as we were.
+You haven’t lived here in a long time and neither of us is the same as we were.
 We’ve been looking back through a cloud of time, yearning for something long gone, but it must end.

 It already has.